 Jungle Trek Day 1: Mountain Biking & Whitewater Rafting to Machu Picchu

-The first day of the Jungle Trek began with a scenic yet gut-wrenching van ride up through glacier-capped mountains.
+The first day of the Jungle Trek begins with a scenic, yet gut-wrenching, van-ride up through glacier-capped mountains.
 It’s a pretty harrowing drive from Cusco through the Sacred Valley and way up to 4,300 meters in altitude.
-The adventure had just begun!
+The adventure has just begun!

 High in the Andes Mountains, we reached the first activity of Jungle Trek: mountain biking.
 The descent started in the chilly mountain air but we soon soared down into the jungle, dropping in elevation nearly 2,000 meters in total in a matter of a few hours!